FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 Ensure that the mnemonic is correct.

-### `INVALID_CHUNK_SIZE_OVERRIDE`
+### `INVALID_CHUNK_SIZE_MULTIPLIER`

-When the chunk size override is not between 0 and 1.
+When the chunk size multiplier is not between 0 and 1.

-Ensure that the chunk size override is a number that it is between 0 and 1.
+Ensure that the chunk size multiplier is a number that it is between 0 and 1.

 ### `INVALID_CONFIGURABLE_CONSTANTS`